-Ms. Sinclair was asked if there was a possibility of a national database of bad actors, and she said that information-sharing between provinces was a big challenge and so the short-term answer is no. April Stadnek agreed that it would not happen right away, but it should at some point be addressed.
+Janet Sinclair was asked if there was a possibility of a national database of bad actors, and she said that information-sharing between provinces was a big challenge and so the short-term answer is no. April Stadnek agreed that it would not happen right away, but it should at some point be addressed.

 A question was asked about how often licensee exams (LLQP) were updated to take account of new developments.
-Joanne Abram said that national administration of the LLQP was managed by CISRO's services provider which is Quebec's AFM.
-The AMF is constantly updating the exam: the modernized, modular LLQP, which was launched in 2016, was currently on its 12th iteration.
+Joanne Abram said that this process was managed by its provider which is the AMF in Quebec, and that it constantly updated the exam and it was currently on its 12th iteration.